ARQUA • No access • Structural Context Library • Request a Briefing

 Context Code: AA-14

-Layer: Authority Failure Mode
+Layer: Core Authority Failure

-Structural Pattern: Explanation Substituted For Permission
+Structural Pattern: Explanation substituted for permission

-Institutional Behaviour: Justification After Execution
+Institutional Behaviour: Justification after execution

 Context